 Keywords: BDNF (human), BDNF (human) supplier, activators, TrkB, p75, receptors, Neurotrophin, Receptors, Receptor, Tyrosine, Kinases, RTKs, Trk, 2837, Tocris Bioscience

 Citations are publications that use Tocris products.
 Selected citations for BDNF (human) include:

 Zhong et al (2015) BDNF interacts with endocannabinoids to regulate cocaine-induced synaptic plasticity in mouse midbrain dopamine neurons.
 Mol Pain 35 4469 PMID: 25762688

 Parsons et al (2014) Bidirectional control of postsynaptic density-95 (PSD-95) clustering by Huntingtin.
 J Biol Chem 289 3518 PMID: 24347167

 Hossaini et al (2010) Nociceptive stimulation induces expression of Arc/Arg3.1 in the spinal cord with a preference for neurons containing enkephalin.
 Cell Metab 6 43 PMID: 20653942

 Do you know of a great paper that uses BDNF (human) from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for BDNF (human)